Cricut Design Space Tutorial for Beginners

 Shapes are used to create your own designs in Cricut Design Space.
 You can use the shapes as they are or edit them.
 The Score Line which is found within the shapes menu, is used for scoring your materials so you can easily make folds.
 This tool is great for making cards or boxes.

 This is where you can upload your own files or files you download for your Cricut projects.
 Image files can be jpg, gif, png, bmp, svg or dxf files.
 The preferred image file for Cricut projects are SVG files.
 SVG stands for Scalable Vector Graphics.
 In other words, you can resize these images without losing quality.
 Unlike when you try to increase the size of most other file types, you lose the quality of the image.
+If you don’t have your own graphics to use, download free svg files from our library.

 Top Menu – This is Your Main Editing Menu